tetherless-world/SQuARE/README.md

-# A validation ontology for evaluating reasoning engines
+# A test set for evaluating reasoning engines